jest-community/eslint-plugin-jest/docs/rules/prefer-equality-matcher.md

 # Suggest using the built-in equality matchers (`prefer-equality-matcher`)

-Jest has built-in matchers for expecting equality which allow for more readable tests and error messages if an expectation fails.
+Jest has built-in matchers for expecting equality, which allow for more readable tests and error messages if an expectation fails.

 ## Rule details